Joe Beninati: Early life and college

 Beninati grew up on Long Island, listening to Marv Albert broadcasting Knicks and Rangers games.
 He attended Bowdoin College, where he still holds the school record for saves in a season (263) by a lacrosse goaltender.

 Broadcasting

 Beninati started broadcasting when he was injured playing hockey and some friends talked him into appearing on the school's radio station, WBOR.
 The following year, he began doing play-by-play of local high school events.
 He later served as a sports information director.
 Out of college, he was hired to broadcast American Hockey League games, where he rode buses for five years.

 Other sports

-In addition to ice hockey coverage, occasionally he's heard as play-by-play for Men and Women's Lacrosse on ESPNU and The Big Ten Network where he also provides play-by-play coverage for College football ACC and CAA sporting events.
+In addition to ice hockey coverage, he often serves as play-by-play for men's and women's college and professional lacrosse on ESPN.
+He also appears on the Big Ten Network where he provides play-by-play coverage for college football.

-Beninati has also filled in for coverage of the Baltimore Orioles and Washington Wizards along with the Washington Mystics.
+Beninati has also filled in for coverage of the Washington Wizards and Washington Mystics, and formerly the Baltimore Orioles.